talk2viren/talk2viren.github.io/deployment.md

-## Step-by-Step Guide to Manually Deploy a React App to GitHub Pages
+# Step-by-Step Guide to Manually Deploy a React App to GitHub Pages
-Build Your Project Locally: Make sure you have all your dependencies installed and then run the build command:

-Step 1 : Create a build directory containing the production-ready version of your app.
+##### Step 1 : Create a build directory containing the production-ready version of your app.

 ```
 npm install
 npm run build
 ```

-Step 2 : Create a .nojekyll File: To bypass Jekyll processing, create a .nojekyll file in the build directory:
+##### Step 2 : Create a .nojekyll File: To bypass Jekyll processing, create a .nojekyll file in the build directory:

 ```
 echo "" > build/.nojekyll
 ```

-Step 3 : Initialize Git in the build Directory: If Git is not already initialized in the build directory, you can initialize it:
+##### Step 3 : Initialize Git in the build Directory: If Git is not already initialized in the build directory, you can initialize it:

 ```
 cd build
 git init
 ```
-Step 4 : Commit and Push to the gh-pages Branch
+##### Step 4 : Commit and Push to the gh-pages Branch

 ```
 git add .